MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### Power Platform requests pay-as-you-go

 We revised the Power Platform request limits for all licenses in late 2021.
 The new limits are designed to be sufficient for most customer scenarios.
-For more information on Power Platform request limits, go to [Requests limits and allocations](../api-request-limits-allocations.md).
+Learn more about Power Platform request limits in [Requests limits and allocations](../api-request-limits-allocations.md).

 For customers with extremely high scale scenarios who need to exceed these limits you can link those environments to Azure subscription.
 By linking the environment, users and flows in the environment can consume more than their limits without being throttled and only pay for the Power Platform requests used above those limits.
 Flows can still be licensed with a base license (either Power Automate Premium, Power Automate Process, Office 365, Power Apps, or Dynamics).
 For example, if you have Power Automate Premium license, you have a limit of 40,000 Power Platform requests/per user/day.
 If the user used 45,000 requests a day, the extra 5,000 requests are multiplied by a $/request rate and billed to the Azure subscription.
 The total amount is summed and billed based on the customer’s Azure billing cycle.
 Multiple [meters](../pay-as-you-go-meters.md) are turned on when you turn on pay-as-you-go on the environment.
-Go to [How to set up Pay-as-you-go](../pay-as-you-go-set-up.md).
+Learn more in [How to set up Pay-as-you-go](../pay-as-you-go-set-up.md).

 Schema on how overage PPR requests are billed in a pay-as-you-go environment: